 The inhabitants of the towns around Lake Atitlan are mostly indigenous, coming directly from Mayans.
 A particular thing about those communities is that each town has its own distinctive style of traditional clothing.

-If you want to immerse into the Mayan culture, there’s no better way than visiting the villages around the lake.
-Each village and town is known for something different things, some for ceramics, others for holistic therapies, and most of them for traditional textiles but in most of them you can use real money pokies online.
+If you want to immerse in the Mayan culture, there’s no better way than visiting the villages around the lake.
+Each village and town is known for some different things, some for ceramics, others for holistic therapies, and most of them for traditional textiles, but in most of them, you can use real money pokies online.

 Lake Atitlan Villages You Should Visit

 Panajachel is a town located north shore of Atitlan, commonly known as “Pana” by the locals, and one of the biggest hippie towns in the country.
 The town has this serene vibe that goes well for people that want to de-stress.
 You can find tons of bars, restaurants and cafes visited both by locals and tourists.
 On the main street, called Calle Santander, there are many stalls made by locals to sell their handicrafts and textiles.

 Read my full blog post with useful information and things to do in Panajachel, here.

 This is a traditional Mayan town with volcanoes as the background.
 There are few hotels and almost no tourist infrastructure.
 So you will be able to see the local’s daily life first hand.
 None of the other Lake Atitlan villages will give you an insider view of how the indigenous of this region live better than this one.
 You will bump into locals wearing their traditional clothing as they pass by.

 This is also a great stopover with volcanoes surrounding it.
 In it, you will find a high ex-pat population, but as you can imagine the Mayan population is even larger.
 I was truly surprised by the number of great accommodations and fantastic restaurants that I found here.
 It has the reputation of being a place to relax, but it also offers some fun stuff.